Selected by guest curator Marina Abramović

 In 2019, as a resident at the de Young Museum in San Francisco, Ana collaborated with Google Arts & Culture on Detour, a Webby Award-winning alternative tour of the museum.
 Using the Google Lens augmented reality app on their phones, visitors were able to access nine irreverent videos in which she shared little-known facts about the museum’s grounds and collection at specific points.
 It was her first experiment with emerging tech, but, she hopes, not the last.
 “I'm very much interested in balancing this digital virtual aspect with the human experience, the humor, the sensuality, the physicality,” she explains.

-In this area in particular, Marina Abramović serves as a source of inspiration: “She's 74 and she’s doing all of this [kind of] virtual and augmented reality,” she says.
+In this area in particular, Marina Abramović serves as a source of inspiration: “She's 74 and she’s doing all of this virtual and augmented reality,” she says.
 “She's very curious and she's completely interested in trying new things, it's fantastic.
 There are so few artists who actually have the courage to do that.”

 When asked to encapsulate her practice, to suggest a guiding principle or unifying strand between her disparate output, Ana developed a new oath: “I commit to making my work as round as the Earth and my performances as compressed as water.
 I aim for pedagogical meme pollination and maximum viewer titillation.”